 What is the law firm’s actual track record for achieving success in mesothelioma cases?

 If a law firm tells you they “win” all of their cases, you should be very wary.
 Any law firm that has substantial and extensive experience in mesothelioma lawsuits has lost cases at trial.
 What you really want to look for when interviewing potential law firms is what kind of successes the firm has achieved in cases like yours.
 Ask questions related to the exposures to asbestos you or your loved one encountered during their work history.
-At Baron & Budd, our mesothelioma attorneys have seen all kinds of casesl over the course of our 35+ year history of handling mesothelioma lawsuits.
-Want to learn more?
-View our case results for a sampling of our experience.
+At Baron & Budd, our mesothelioma attorneys have seen all kinds of cases over the course of our 35+ year history of handling mesothelioma lawsuits.